Emmell's Septic Landfill Superfund site: Company history

-Emmell's Septic Landfill is located on 128 Zurich Ave, Galloway Township, taking up 38 acres.
 ESL was in operation from 1967 until 1979.
 During this time, disposing of waste wherever convenient was common practice and in 1974, the site received a facility permit that authorized them to dispose sewage and septic waste in near waters.
 Emmell's Septic Landfill began to accept septic and sewage sludge and throw the waste into trenches and lagoons on site. “[...] both solid and chemical waste was also disposed of at the landfill, including drums containing paint sludges, gas cylinders, household garbage, and construction debris”.
 The landfill was under supervision for enforcement activities by the New Jersey Department of Environmental Protection from 1976 to 1980, due to the landfill not sending designs for the disposal of waste.
 In 1980, the public became aware of the pollution and fear was brought upon them, leading the 96th Congress to make the Superfund program to exterminate the contaminated sites.
 Emmell's Septic Landfill holds a Hazardous Ranking Score of a 50/100, qualifying for the Superfund National Priority List.
 To qualify for the Superfund National Priority List, a site must receive a score at or above 28.5.
 Emmell's Septic Landfill was “proposed for inclusion on the National Priority List (NPL) in April 1999, and was placed on the NPL on July 22, 1999”.
 In 1979 Emmell's Septic Landfill was closed and in March and August the NJDHSS and the ATSDR visited the site.